 2) Get up every hour and stretch

-The advice from experts to counteract the effects of constant sitting is simple: Stand up more and move around more.
+The advice from experts to counteract the effects of constant sitting is simple: stand up more and move around more.
 Some recommend standing every half hour, but if possible, try to stand up and stretch at least every hour during your school day.
 The goal is to break up extended periods of inactivity.
-You could even lobby to have your school invest in adjustable height desks that can accomodate standing.
+You could even lobby to have your school invest in adjustable-height desks that can accommodate standing.

 3) Go for a brisk walk at lunch